danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-12-mocking-with-mockingkit.md

 let result = mock.convert("banana") // => "ananab"
 ```

-Note how we can use the input argument of the function call to determine the returned result.
-This gives function registration a lot of power in MockingKit.
+Note how we can use the input argument to adjust the result.
+This gives mocked functions a lot of power in MockingKit.

 ### Multiple function arguments